 (And so on, and so on.)

 While the two companies are locked in a back-and-forth battle over the right to show (or block) ads, Facebook also has made it easier to block ads natively.

 Basically, Facebook figures that if people don’t like the ads they’re seeing, then those people should be able to make them go away.
 It won’t get rid of ads altogether, but users will at least be able to control the types of ads they see!

 That’s why Facebook is so transparent about why you see certain ads.

 They figure you have the right to know why you’ve been targeted for something – and you can get that information from any ad that shows up in your News Feed.

-If you don’t like the types of ads that are influenced by that interest, you can tell Facebook right then and there to quit factoring it in, so you’ll see ads that are relevant to other interests, instead!
+If you don’t like the types of ads that you are being targeted with, you can tell Facebook right then and there to quit factoring it in, so you’ll see ads that are relevant to other interests.

 Facebook is giving users more and more control over what they see in their News Feeds – and that means advertisers have to do a better job than ever before!